ABRG-Models/OMM_Antisaccades/README.md

 popd
 ```
 You then have to install the components in BRAHMS' 'Namespace' - this is a particular directory on your machine (***FIXME: add instructions or modify cmake build to install these automatically***).

+You can open the OMM_Antisaccades SpineML project with SpineCreator.
+The project file to search for from SpineCreator's 'Open project' menu is **spineml/OMM_Antisaccades.proj**.